jamesdcheney0/terraform-challenge/README.md

 - Looked at the [article](https://www.terraform.io/language/meta-arguments/depends_on) on depends_on. `terraform plan` failed saying the ASG couldn't find the ALB
 - Used [this page](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html) for the command to look up instance metadata
 - According to [this](github.com/terraform-aws-modules/terraform-aws-autoscaling/issues/16) github thread, load_balancers refers to classic load balancers, and target_group_arn must be used instead and point at the ALB target group
+- [Stackoverflow](https://stackoverflow.com/questions/50677641/add-asg-instances-in-target-group-via-terraform) said to put target_group_arns in brackets and push in a variable for the arns

 ## Troubleshooting running on M1 Mac
 For now, workaround is use Intel Mac